cyberbrix/plex-unmatchedmedia/README.md

 -l=N only run aginast a specific library (N). use -L to list library numbers

 Caveats:

-1. It uses title or sort title to find unmatched media.
-Year option coming
-2. It checks for video files over 2 MB at the moment.
+It checks for video files over 2 MB at the moment.
 May be upped to 10 MB